Reanmachine/sourcetree-conflict-bug/Missing-In-Thiers.md

-This file will be missing in the "other" branch.
+This file will be missing in the "other" branch. - Changed